 We have a deep appreciation for our clients’ concerns, especially across the newest technologies and potential unknowns which challenge our client’s business objectives.

-The launch of the AI initiative follows the firm’s announcement earlier this month of a $10 million gift to Carnegie Mellon University for the establishment of the “K&L Gates Endowment for Ethics and Computational Technologies” to study the ethical issues posed by artificial intelligence.
+The launch of the AI initiative follows the firm’s announcement of a $10 million gift to Carnegie Mellon University for the establishment of the “K&L Gates Endowment for Ethics and Computational Technologies” to study the ethical issues posed by artificial intelligence.
 The gift allows for the creation of new faculty chairs, a number of doctoral student Presidential Fellowships, and a biennial conference in the area of computational technologies as well as an undergraduate scholarship.

 To learn more about Carnegie Mellon University and its School of Computer Science, visit their website at: https://www.scs.cmu.edu/.